CoralCoralCoralCoral/documentation/sprints/sprint_3/user_stories.md

 #### Acceptance criteria

-Does the game allow the user to query information useng temporal and geo filters?
+The game allow the user to query information useng temporal and geo filters.

 ## Revised User Stories